kdabir/glide/CONTRIBUTING.md

 - make sure tests pass after the changes
 - use the sandbox project as a sample app as it is already setup to use the in dev (snapshot) version, without publishing to local maven repo
-- sandbox project can be used to test locally built glide. use `make p`
+- sandbox project can be used to test locally built glide. use `make run`

 ### Using the locally developed plugin